zaphosting/docs/docs/vserver-windows-enshrouded.md

 ---
 id: vserver-windows-enshrouded
 title: Enshrouded Dedicated Server Setup
-description: Information about setting up an Enshrouded Dedicated Server on a VPS/Rootserver - ZAP-Hosting.com documentation
+description: Information about setting up an Enshrouded Dedicated Server on a VPS/Root server/Dedicated Server - ZAP-Hosting.com documentation
-sidebar_label: Enshrouded Dedicated Server Setup
+sidebar_label: Enshrouded
 ---

 **📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
 No problem!
 We also provide a video for this topic: